typelevel/Laika/docs/07-reference/01-standard-directives.md

 This standard breadcrumb component generates a simple, flat list of links reflecting the directory structure from the root to the current document.
-See [The @:breadcrumb Directive] in the Navigation chapter for details.
+See [Breadcrumbs] in the Navigation chapter for details.

 ### `@:api`